 - Enterprise Architecture by the example :

 This document is an implementation of Togaf 9 by Birmingham University.
-It is full of samples and good informations to exploit 🙂 Birmingham Enterprise Architecture Framework
+It is full of samples and good information to exploit 🙂 Birmingham Enterprise Architecture Framework

-Since everyone is loving TOP and list of informations, that site is a real treasure about Enterprise Architecture.
-I have collected some useful informations :
+- Since everyone is loving TOP and a list of information, that site is a real treasure about Enterprise Architecture.
+I have collected some useful information:

 - 10 reasons to invest in EA